Baby Boy (Beyoncé song)

-The song was released as the second single from the singer's debut studio album Dangerously in Love on August 3, 2003, through Columbia Records and Music World Entertainment.
+The song was released as the second single from Dangerously in Love on August 3, 2003, by Columbia Records and Music World Entertainment.
 "Baby Boy" topped the US Billboard Hot 100 for nine consecutive weeks and was Beyoncé's longest-running number-one single until 2007, when it was surpassed by "Irreplaceable".
-It reached the top ten in many countries and was certified double platinum by the Australian Recording Industry Association (ARIA), and platinum by the Recording Industry Association of America (RIAA).
-It also reached the top 10 in Australia, Belgium, Denmark, France, Germany, Hungary, Ireland, the Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
+It reached the top-ten in many countries and was certified two-times platinum by the Australian Recording Industry Association (ARIA) and platinum by the Recording Industry Association of America (RIAA).
+"Baby Boy" also reached the top-ten in Australia, Belgium, Denmark, France, Germany, Hungary, Ireland, the Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland and the United Kingdom.

-The song's music video was directed by Jake Nava and mostly shows Beyoncé dancing in various locations.
-"Baby Boy" has remained a staple of Beyoncé's concert set lists.
-The American Society of Composers, Authors, and Publishers (ASCAP) recognized it as one of the most performed songs of 2004.
-In 2005, American singer-songwriter Jennifer Armour filed a copyright infringement lawsuit claiming that the song had used the primary musical hook from her song "Got a Little Bit of Love for You".
-The suit was later dismissed.
+The accompanying music video for "Baby Boy" was directed by Jake Nava and mostly shows Beyoncé dancing in various locations.
+The song has remained a staple of Beyoncé's concert setlists.
+The American Society of Composers, Authors and Publishers (ASCAP) recognized it as one of the most played songs of 2004.
+The next year, American singer-songwriter Jennifer Armour filed a copyright infringement lawsuit claiming that "Baby Boy" had used the primary musical hook from her song "Got a Little Bit of Love for You".
+The case was later dismissed.

-Background and development
+Background and release

-In 2002, Beyoncé went to Miami, Florida, in the United States, to work with American record producer Scott Storch for her debut solo studio album Dangerously in Love.
-She and Storch wrote "Baby Boy", with contributions from American songwriter Robert Waller and Beyoncé's now-husband, hip hop artist Jay-Z. The song also contains a lyrical interpolation of "No Fear" by hip hop group O.G.C. used towards the ending of the song: "We steppin' in hotter this year".
+In 2002, Beyoncé went to Miami, Florida, to work with Scott Storch for her debut solo studio album Dangerously in Love.
+She and Storch wrote "Baby Boy", with contributions from Robert Waller and Beyoncé's now-husband, Jay-Z. The song also contains a lyrical interpolation of "No Fear" by hip-hop group O.G.C. used towards the ending of the song: "We steppin' in hotter this year".

-Once the track was supposedly done, Beyoncé had the idea that it would be "perfect" if Jamaican reggae artist Sean Paul contributed a vocal track.
+Once the track was supposedly done, Beyoncé had the idea that it would be "perfect" if Sean Paul contributed a vocal track.
 Beyoncé contacted Paul about a possible collaboration for "Baby Boy".
 Sean Paul agreed, and flew in from Jamaica to join the recording sessions of the song.
 He contributed a toast verse, and they finished recording "Baby Boy" in March 2003, during the later stages of the album's recording.